 Masatsura’s enduring fame is not for winning the battle but rather trying to avenge his father’s death, he fought his way into the opposing camp and came to within meters of meeting his foe when it was clear he would be taken, so he took his life with his own sword.
 His acts are held as a model of filial piety and honor.

 Because of its powerful defensive nature and strategic location, the castle was torn down around 1570.
 All that remains today are the rock walls lining earthen defense structures.

 Enjoy your time at the castle grounds and explore the ruins.
-This was one of the larger Japanese castles with a footprint of 800 by 400 meters. and had been defended by a dry moat and other constructions.
+This was one of the larger Japanese castles with a huge footprint of 800 by 400 meters.
+It had been defended by a dry moat and other constructions.
 Shijonawate was connected to the Yodogawa River, another reason for the location of this fortress to command the Osaka plains.

 As the Shogunate was weak at this time, some historians ponder that Nagayoshi could have made bold moves and taken Kyoto as his own.
-Perhaps he was too cautious but maybe he overcome by the peacefulness of the views.
+Perhaps he was too cautious but maybe he was simply overcome by the peacefulness of the views.
 Whatever the reason, Nagayoshi and his lord Harumoto Hosokawa were killed in the battle of Taiheiji in 1564 marking the end of the castle’s prominence and its eventual destruction.

 The climb down offers its own challenging sections and a few nice vistas.
 Before descending into the village of Nozaki you can view the Buddhist Jigenji Temple also known as Nozaki Kannon which can be accessed by crossing a short scenic bridge.
 The temple in coordination with Daito City Mountain Federation offer a downloadable detailed map (in Japanese only.)